MEET GINA

 Gina is an old fashioned Roosevelt-Eisenhower Republican, and wants our government to be responsible, compassionate, and efficient.

-That forces us to make some tough decisions about county spending.
-Westchester and Putnam county governments cannot do everything for everyone, but what it does must be done well.
+That forces us to make some tough decisions about New York State Government spending.
+Albany cannot do everything for everyone, but what it does must be done well.